IGVF-DACC/igvf-catalog/docs/collection_node_edge_nomenclature.md

 For example: genes, proteins, transcripts, variants, ontological_terms, regulatory_regions

-## Edge Collections
+3. Edges
-Edges are to be named according to the parent-child relationship that they contain in singular form.
+Edges are to be named according to the parent-child relationship that they describe in singular form.

-Example: ontological_term_ontologocal_term or variant_gene
+Example: variant_gene, gene_transcript, transcript_protein, ontological_term_ontological_term

 - Transitive_closure is applicable only for ontological_term relationships.